RBRTV

 The Friendship Story

-At its core, this is about a group of friends who built something extraordinary together — and what happens when success tears them apart.
+At its core, this is about a group of friends who built something extraordinary together — and what happens when success threatens to tear them apart.
 That's not a gaming story.
 That's a human story.
 It's Entourage meets The Social Network in a basement full of pizza boxes.

 Why Theatrical